How to Prepare for Remote Investment Banking Internships?

 When the factors listed above are taken into consideration, there is a sizeable amount of risk for many of these investment banks and increased rates of employee attrition could be seen in the coming years.
 Note, investment banking is already an industry well-known for its high employee churn at the junior levels.

-Now that our findings on what to expect during Summer 2021 Internships have been covered and we will move onto how Summer 2020 Internships were structured.
+Now that our findings on what to expect during Summer 2021 Internships have been covered, we will move onto how Summer 2020 Internships were structured.

 MBA Summer Associate Onboarding Process